OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 ---
-title: How to measure DevOps mean time to recovery
+title: How to measure DevOps mean time to recovery (MTTR)
 description: Find out why mean time to recovery has problems and what to do about it.
 author: steve.fenton@octopus.com
-visibility: private
+visibility: public
 published: 2023-05-15-1400
 metaImage: blogimage-meantimerecovermetric-2023.png
 bannerImage: blogimage-meantimerecovermetric-2023.png
-bannerImageAlt: Person crouching ready to start a sprint on the top of a giant stop watch.
+bannerImageAlt: Person crouching ready to start a sprint on top of a giant stop watch.
 isFeatured: false
 tags:
   - DevOps